jozdk/mathematastic/README.md

 # Mathematastic

 A math quiz to practice your mental math skills.
 Randomly sets arithmetical problems, measures the time, saves and ranks your personal bests.
-Has a built in numeric keypad for input on mobile screens.
+Has a built-in numeric keypad for input on mobile screens.

-Visit [https://mathematastic.de](https://mathematastic.de) and start playing :wink:
+Visit [https://mathematastic.de](https://mathematastic.de) and start playing :wink: (requires the Browser's Local Storage to be enabled)

 ## Requirements

-Web Browser
+Web Browser with Web Storage API (supported by all modern Browsers)

 ## Running the App